openharmony/docs/en/device-dev/kernel/kernel-small-bundles-container.md

 Currently, the only way to create a Time container is to call **unshare()** with the **CLONE_NEWTIME** flag.
 The Time container created holds the child process created by the calling process instead of the calling process.

-You need to set the clock offset (**/proc/PID/timens_offsets**) for this container before the first process of the new container is created.
+You need to set the clock offset (**/proc/PID/timens_offsets**) for this container before the first process of the container is created.

 #### **IPC Container**